lupyuen/pinephone-nuttx/README.md

 }
 ```

 To detect Touch Events, we'll need to handle the Interrupts triggered by Touch Panel.
-(Because the Touch Panel is normally in Sleep Mode and won't respond to I2C Commands until it's touched)

 Based on our research, PinePhone's Touch Panel Interrupt (CTP-INT) is connected at PH4.